Schwungus/nutpunch/README.md

 UDP hole-punching can be finnicky at times, especially in non-standard networking environments.
 For that reason, this troubleshooting section comes before all else.
 If you're having connectivity issues **in a game powered by NutPunch**, please **make sure** the following conditions are met before you start throwing hooks and jabs at the developers:

-1. **Your VPN client and censorship circumvention software are off**.
-Whatever that might be, it could be preventing UDP traffic from arriving to the correct destination (that being your computer). **Software that's verified to break NutPunch** includes [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks) and [zapret DPI bypass](https://github.com/bol-van/zapret).
+1. **Your VPN client is off**.
+Whatever that might be, it could be preventing UDP traffic from arriving to the correct destination (that being your computer). **Software that breaks NutPunch** includes [Cloudflare WARP](https://one.one.one.one) (more to be verified soon™).
 2. **Your firewall allows the game executable to bind to and connect to any UDP port**.
 This is the default behavior on Windows machines nowadays, but it's an edge case worth noting.

 ## Introductory Lecture